NFL: National Fucked-up League

 It’s as if as long the players can play (and entertain the crowd) they are Gods.
 But once these players needs the society or their community for help (psychological or physical) they turn their backs to them.

 With this work I wanted to visualize both the good side of American football.
 The glamour, the fame, the athleticism, team spirit.
 But also the dark side that society would rather ignore: the many injuries, the brain damage.

-To make this work I bought an authentic NFL helmet and destroyed one side of the helmet.
+To make this work I bought an authentic NFL helmet of each team (32 in total) and destroyed one side of the helmet.
 I used hamers to smash holes in them, with fire and chainsaws I created scars and there are even some bullet holes in it as well.